oracle/weblogic-kubernetes-operator/site/creating-domain.md

 ## Customizing the domain parameters file

 The domain is created with the provided installation script (`create-weblogic-domain.sh`).
-The input to this script is the file `create-weblogic-domain-inputs.yaml`, which needs to be updated to reflect the target environment.
+The input to this script is the file `create-weblogic-domain-inputs.yaml`, which must be copied and updated to reflect the target environment.

 The following parameters must be provided in the input file: